 The earliest evidence of settlement in this region goes back to the times of the Harappan Civilisation.
-It also finds mention in Mahabharata and according to local legend, the epic war was fought in the fields of the present village of 'Pachenda' and the army camps of both sides were located at sites which are now famous as 'Kaurawali' (Kaurava camp) and 'Pandavli' (Pandava camp).
+It also finds mention in Mahabharata and according to local legend, the epic war was fought in the fields of the present village of Pachenda and the army camps of both sides were located at sites which are now famous as Kaurawali (Kaurava camp) and Pandavli (Pandava camp).
 In fact, Muzaffarnagar is located close to Hastinapur and Kurukshetra, both places closely associated with the great war epic.
 The town regained prominence during the Mughal rule when Sayyid Jagirdar established the town and named it after his father.

-A bustling city today, Muzafarnagar is giving a stiff competition to Noida and Meerut and is emerging as a major hub for investment in the real estate and other industries.
+A bustling city today, Muzaffarnagar is giving a stiff competition to Noida and Meerut and is emerging as a major hub for investment in the real estate and other industries.
 It is also well known for its Bhairo Temple that attracts millions of devotees especially during the festive period.

-Vahelna, a scenic village near Muzaffarnagar, is home to Shri 1008 Parshvnath Digamber Jain Atishye Chetra commonly known as Vahelna Jain Mandir.
-It is a major historical and pilgrimage centre in north India.
+Vahelna, a scenic village near Muzaffarnagar, is home to Shri 1008 Parshvnath Digamber Jain Atishye Chetra, commonly known as Vahelna Jain Mandir.
+It is a major historical and pilgrimage centre in North India.

-Apart from the religious sites, Muzaffarnagar is home to several museums and educational institutions including zoology museum and Government Educational Museum.
+Apart from the religious sites, Muzaffarnagar is home to several museums and educational institutions including Zoology Museum and Government Educational Museum.
 Away from the hustle and bustle of the city, you can seek some quiet moments at the Kamla Nehru Vatika.

-You can also visit Shukratal, a religious site where according to legend, Rishi Suka narrated the Bhagwat Purana to Parikshit Maharaj for 7 days after which he was bitten to death.
+You can also visit Shukratal, a religious site, where according to legend, Rishi Suka narrated the Bhagwat Purana to Parikshit Maharaj for 7 days after which he was bitten to death.

-How to reach Muzaffarnagar
+How To Reach Muzaffarnagar